Harder pod eviction when nodes are going OOM¶

 Setup priority class for all our apps .

-Adjust OOM score so that kernel does not OOM critical Pods is not viable as it can be used only if we set requests=limits on all our pods (see here and here), and this will not allow us to benefit from the burstable capabilities of kubernetes and have a static allocation of resources which locks the resources on the nodes even if they are not used most of the time.
-This reduces the available resources for the customer on the nodes.
+Adjust OOM score so that kernel does not OOM critical Pods is not viable as it can be used only if we set requests=limits on all our pods (see here and here), and this will not allow us to benefit from the burstable capabilities of Kubernetes and have a static allocation of resources which locks the resources on the nodes even if they are not used most of the time.
+This reduces the available resources for the Application Developer on the nodes.

 - Security and stability of the platform is somewhat improved.

-- Customer pods will be stuck in pending until resources are available and this might make the customer feel that their pods are less important.
+- Application Developer pods will be stuck in pending until resources are available and this might make the Application Developer feel that their pods are less important.

 - kubectl may not observe pressure right away

-Test multiple comfigurations using kubelet hard eviction, priotiry classes and other option to obtain the desired behaviour where the nodes do not become unresponsive and our components are not getting evicted when the node is overcommitted by the customer.
+Test multiple comfigurations using kubelet hard eviction, priotiry classes and other option to obtain the desired behaviour where the nodes do not become unresponsive and our components are not getting evicted when the node is overcommitted by the Application Developer.